0luv69/Photo-Editor/README.md

 # Photo-Editor

 ## Project Description
 Welcome to the Photo Editor App, a versatile application crafted with Tkinter, offering a diverse array of robust features.
-Our application provides users with intuitive tools to edit, enhance, and personalize their images with ease.
+Our application provides users with intuitive tools to edit, enhance, and personalize their images with ease.Fell Free to Clone and Use For the needed purpose

 ## Features
 1) ### Remove Background: